genkgo/omnipay-abn-internetkassa-ideal-only/README.md

-# omnipay-abn-internetkassa-ideal-only
+# ABN InternetKassa iDEAL Only Kassa driver for Omnipay
-Ogone gateway for omnipay
+Use Omnipay with Dutch bank ABN.

 ## Usage